vporton/coding_challenge/README.md

 possible for a DRF project.
 It could be improved a little by "summing" data from several requests at once rather than by pairs but that improvement would be minor.

+In the output the keywords are sorted to make requests deterministic.
+This may also improve caching, what is however currently unimportant because our responses are small.

 ## Other notes